 Recovering Unpaid Overtime Under New York State Laws

 In New York state, employees can bring a lawsuit for wage theft going back six years.
 New York state law also requires employers to pay their employees overtime for any hours worked over 40 hours in one week.
 An employee can combine federal and state claims and litigate both at the same time in federal court to maximize their recovery.
 In other words, placing an employee on salary doesn’t always mean that an employer can fail to pay overtime.

 Additionally, the employee’s job title isn’t a crucial factor in whether or not the employer is exempt from paying that employee overtime.
 Instead, a court will consider the employee’s duty to determine if they are entitled to overtime payment or exempt.
 Generally, the less flexibility, discretion, and authority an employee has in performing his or her duties, the less likely they will qualify for an exemption from overtime pay.
 The following jobs are typically classified as exempt and not entitled to overtime:

 - Executives who supervise two or more full-time employees

 - Those with expert computer skills

-- Those who require advanced degrees for the work they do
+- Employees with advanced degrees for the work they do

 - Account executives